Roiabr/Head-CT-hemorrhage-detection/README.md

 # Head CT hemorrhage detection

 ### Introduction:
-In this project, we asked for machine learning final project to choose a dataset
+In this project, we used various machine learning algorithms to classify images.

-and to implement a machine learning classifiers.
+We worked with [Head CT-hemorrhage](https://www.kaggle.com/felipekitamura/head-ct-hemorrhage/?select=head_ct) dataset, that contains 100 normal head CT slices and 100 other with hemorrhage.

 ### Requirements
 * Python 3.6+